anthonysleck/loraMesh2/README.md

 Goal

 The primary goal of this project is to create a Lora Mesh using ESP32 boards in conjunction with a GPS to track locations and other various data of racers and eport back to a main host, ie a server.
 The devices will all be able to custom addressable with a name or number of each individual racer.
-The server will be able to see all the data, location, speed, heading direction, and possibly something along the lines of acceleration or orientation using a 12DOF accelerometer.
+The server will be able to see data such as location, speed, heading direction, and possibly something along the lines of acceleration or orientation using a 12DOF accelerometer.

 What is LoRa®?